isomerpages/sciencecentre-emag/_stories/Environment/Which Street Shade Actually Keeps You Cool?.md

 Cambridge Sustainable Design Group.
 The data collection was led by the Future Cities Laboratory (FCL) Global at Singapore-ETH Centre.&nbsp; &nbsp;</p>
 <p>Summarising the key findings from the study, Prof. Bardhan emphasised,
-" Street shading is not marginal, it meaningfully lowers air temperature by close to one degree and can improve perceived thermal comfort by three degrees or more, directly reducing heat stress risk in exposed populations."</p>
+"Street shading is not marginal, it meaningfully lowers air temperature by close to one degree and can improve perceived thermal comfort by three degrees or more, directly reducing heat stress risk in exposed populations."</p>
 <p>The study is part of <a href="https://www.cares.cam.ac.uk/research/hd4-project/" rel="noopener noreferrer nofollow" target="_blank">CARES' Health-Driven Design for Cities (HD4) programme</a>,